French involves the study of a key European and international language as well as the cultures it has influenced across the world.

-You will also study two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

-Years 3, 4 and 5
+Years 4 and 5

 Academic entry requirements

 The S5 Standard Academic Entry Requirements represent the grades which, if attained in addition to successfully meeting mandatory subject requirements and any non-academic entry requirements (interviews, auditions, aptitude tests), will normally result in an offer being made.
 Students must achieve the standard entry requirements by the end of S5 (cumulative S4 and S5).

 The S5 Minimum Academic Entry Requirements represent the minimum grades which an applicant must have obtained by the end of S5 (cumulative S4 and S5) in order for them to be considered for a conditional offer based on S6 results.
 Not all applicants who achieve the Minimum Academic Entry Requirements will be made an offer.
 This will depend on the number of applications we have received for a degree programme and the number of applicants who have met the Standard Academic Entry Requirements.